Svalorzen/AI-Toolbox/docs/TutorialMDP.md

     };
 ~~~

 Voilà!
-All is needed now is simply some AIToolbox magic!
+All that is needed now is simply some AIToolbox magic!

 #### The Actual Planning Code ####